 Find out more about the sound and light projection show, Horizon, here.
-Created by Ross Ashton and Karen Monid, of the Projection Studio, scientists from NASA, and Ordered Universe team members, Horizon draws on themes of unity and plurality, identity and place, and journeys in space and on sea.
+Horizon was created by Ross Ashton and Karen Monid of the Projection Studio as a co-commission from the Napa Lighted Art Festival 2019 in the USA, and the Light Up Poole Festival, 2019 in the UK.
+It features images, voices and research insights from scientists from NASA, and Ordered Universe team members.
+Horizon draws on themes of unity and plurality, identity and place, and journeys in space and on sea.
 The presentation of these themes draws on a number of the shorter scientific treatises by Robert Grosseteste (c.1170-1253), one of the most dazzling minds of his generation.
-Here, we’ll include details of the science and medieval studies behind the show, introduce the teams that are involved on the artistic side and the projection at Napa, and some wider essays on the sources and the meanings of the piece.
+Here, we’ll include details of the science and medieval studies behind the show, introduce the teams that are involved on the artistic side and the projection at Napa and Poole, and some wider essays on the sources and the meanings of the piece.
 Enjoy!

 Horizon – the concept